RONHEL235/RONHEL235/README.md

 <h1 align="center">Ronee Helepi</h1>
-<h3 align="center">As a dynamic professional, I am a Visual Artist and a Software Development graduate, bringing together a unique blend of creativity and technical expertise.
+<h3 align="center">As a dynamic professional, I am a writer and a Software Development graduate, bringing together a unique blend of creativity and technical expertise.
 With a strong foundation in User-Centered Design Thinking, I approach projects with a keen understanding of user needs and an innate ability to translate concepts into visually compelling experiences.</h3>

 - 🌱 I’m currently learning **TypeScript**